kontent-ai/management-sdk-net/README.md

 ## Prerequisites

 To manage content in a Kontent project via the Management API, you first need to activate the API for the project.
-See our documentation on how you can [activate the Management API](https://kontent.ai/learn/tutorials/set-up-projects/migrate-content/importing-to-kentico-kontent#a-enabling-the-api-for-your-project).
+See our documentation on how you can [activate the Management API](https://kontent.ai/learn/tutorials/set-up-kontent/import-content/overview#a-management-api).

 ## Using the ManagementClient

 The `ManagementClient` class is the main class of the SDK.
-Using this class, you can import, update, view and delete content items, language variants, and assets in your Kentico Kontent projects.
+Using this class, you can import, update, view and delete content items, language variants, and assets in your Kontent projects.

-To create an instance of the class, you need to provide a [project ID](https://kontent.ai/learn/tutorials/develop-apps/get-content/getting-content#a-getting-content-items) and a valid [Management API Key](https://kontent.ai/learn/tutorials/set-up-projects/migrate-content/importing-to-kentico-kontent#a-enabling-the-api-for-your-project).
+To create an instance of the class, you need to provide a [project ID](https://kontent.ai/learn/tutorials/develop-apps/get-content/get-content-items#a-1-find-your-project-id) and a valid [Management API Key](https://kontent.ai/learn/tutorials/set-up-kontent/import-content/overview#a-management-api).

 ```csharp
 // Initializes an instance of the ManagementClient client with specified options.